Collaboration between recreational groups through enhanced communication and leveraging of resources to create a healthier community for all ages.

 Grants up to $1,500 will be awarded in two cycles annually.
 The application and scoring criteria can be downloaded below:

 Submissions must be post-marked by Dec.
 1 or May 1, depending on cycle you are submitting to.
+Notice of awards will be made within 45 days.

 Please address submissions to: